lucaruzzola/algae/README.md

 # pyfunds
-Algebraic Data Structures for Python
+Algebraic Data Types for Python

 ![option](docs/option.png)

-This repository contains an implementation from scratch of simple algebraic data structures in Python.
+This repository contains an implementation from scratch of simple algebraic data types in Python.

-The following structures are implemented and tested:
+The following types are implemented and tested:
  - Either
  - Option
  - Try